tgermain/coreLanguage-syntax-sublimtext/README.md

 TODO
 -----
--Complete grammar
+- Complete grammar
-  -core syntax more than cOOre in fact
+  - core syntax more than cOOre in fact
--Snippets, MORE snippets
+- Snippets, MORE snippets
--symbol list
+- symbol list

 TOLOOK
 ----

--embedding c code high lighting
+- embedding C code highLighting